-- Burlingame/Westside Service.
+- o Burlingame/Westside Service.
 The Burlingame/Westside service connects downtown Aspen with the Burlingame affordable housing development.
 The service operates year-round every 30 minutes and begins at 6:35 a.m. and ends at 12:20 a.m.
 This service is free to the public. - Traveler Senior Transportation Program.
 Garfield County contracts with RFTA to provide the Traveler Senior Transportation Program (the "Traveler"), which serves the elderly and persons with disabilities who reside in Carbondale, Glenwood Springs, New Castle, Silt, Rifle, Parachute, and unincorporated portions of Garfield County.
 Garfield County defrays approximately 50% of the cost of the Traveler, RFTA defrays the allocated operating costs for its member jurisdictions, Carbondale, Glenwood Springs, and New Castle, and the balance of the service costs are paid for by the other participating jurisdictions, passenger donations, and grants.
-Capital county and RFTA, and State, federal and local grants.
+Capital costs for vehicles are derived from a capital reserve fund, contributions from Garfield County and RFTA, and State, federal and local grants.